Are you having a hard time explaining your needs and desires to your husband? Here are some suggestions:

 Like many wives, you have been fooled into thinking that one day your complaints would finally re-mold your husband into the perfect mate.
 But I hope the example above clearly illustrates that unconditional love and tenderness, not complaints, can transform a cranky opponent into a humble, loving partner.

 However, it is important to verbalize your feelings.
 One wife touched her husband’s heart with the note she wrote him.
 He actually changed his weekly schedule to include more time with her.
 The note read:

 “Many days I feel like a shining little red apple —one of the top ones in a barrel.
 Everyday you come by and choose one, but never me.
 Your hand comes close, sometimes you even lift me up, but always you choose another.
 I’ve got a little worm growing inside me, and each day I become less attractive.
 I long for the day that you choose me!”

-The above article came from the wonderful ministry of Dr Gary Smalley (from a newsletter we received from his ministry).
-Gary Smalley is the founder and chairman of the board of the Smalley Relationship Center which is one of the country’s best-known authors and speakers on family relationships.
+This article came from the wonderful ministry of Dr Gary Smalley (from a newsletter we received from his ministry).
+Gary Smalley was the founder and chairman of the board of the Smalley Relationship Center which is one of the country’s best-known authors and speakers on family relationships.
 He has published more than 40 books.
-Gary and his wife, Norma, have built a family of three children and eight grandchildren.
 You can read other helpful articles provided from this wonderful ministry by clicking on the following: The Smalley Family Official Site.